suneb/mastodon-traefik-docker/readme.md

-# Mastodon with Traefik and ElasticSearch
+# Docker Compose: Mastodon with Traefik and ElasticSearch

-Notes on setting up a Mastodon instance on an Ubuntu server using Docker.
+Notes on setting up a Mastodon instance on an Ubuntu server using Docker Compose.
 End goal was to have:
 * Mastodon running on custom domain
 * Traefik for https and LetsEncrypt for automatic certificates
 * Optional ElasticSearch for search